wp-media/wp-rocket-helpers/rucss/wp-rocket-rucss-debugger/README.md

-# WP Rocket | WP Rocket - RUCSS Debugger
+# WP Rocket | RUCSS Debugger

-A debugging tool for Remove Unused CSS.
+A debugging tool for Remove Unused CSS
 It creates a menu entry at WordPress Admin Dashboard > Tools > RUCSS Debugger

 Documentation: